voucherifyio/voucherify-openapi/docs/guides/discounts_recipes/Stackable-Discounts-API.md

 ## Redemption

 You can pass up to 30 redeemables that will be redeemed during the request.
 The redemption is successful:
-- If all redeemables can be applied (each redeemable is validated before the redemption – [Discount application rule: ALL](https://support.voucherify.io/article/604-stacking-rules#application-rules)).
+- If all redeemables can be applied, i.e. each redeemable is successfully validated before the redemption ([the discount application rule is set to ALL](https://support.voucherify.io/article/604-stacking-rules#application-rules)).
-- For those redeemables which can be applied, i.e. succeeded validation.
-The redeemables which failed validation are inapplicable ([Discount application rule: PARTIAL](https://support.voucherify.io/article/604-stacking-rules#application-rules)).
+- For those redeemables which can be applied, i.e. which succeeded validation.
+The redeemables which failed validation are inapplicable ([the discount application rule is set to PARTIAL](https://support.voucherify.io/article/604-stacking-rules#application-rules)).

 POST `https://URL/v1/redemptions`